NyuydineBill/Vigenere-cipher-crytography/README.md

 Non-alphabetic characters remain unchanged.

+### Affine Cipher
+The Affine cipher encrypts letters of the plaintext using a mathematical function of the form \( E(x) = (ax + b) \mod m \), where:
+- \( E(x) \) is the encrypted letter,
+- \( x \) represents the numerical value of a letter in the alphabet,
+- \( a \) and \( b \) are integers that serve as the encryption keys, and
+- \( m \) is the size of the alphabet.

+Non-alphabetic characters remain unchanged.

 ## Example

 Suppose we want to encrypt the following text:
+`Cryptography originally deals with the problem of encrypting messages so that nobody but the authorised person can decrypt and read it.
+It has been used throughout the last`

-After running the script and entering the keyword "unconstitutionality", the output will be the encrypted text.
+After running the script and selecting the encryption mode (Vigenere or Affine) and entering the appropriate keyword or key values, the output will be the encrypted text.

 ## Credits